 13 Oct Do you Think you have been Scammed on a Dating Site?

-Do you think you are being scammed on a dating site?
+Do you think you are the victim of a dating site scam?
 These issues have always been around since the beginning of the internet, but we have noticed recently that they are becoming more prevalent.
 Scammers have learnt that there can be big money in preying on lonely people, and hacking away at their vulnerabilities.
-As private investigators we are well versed in these scams having investigated many over the years.
+As private investigators we are well versed in these dating site scams having investigated many over the years.

 Vulnerable victims will then contact the scammer directly by email outside of the dating site.
 These guys are very well practised, and spend a lot of time on the initial setup.
 They target both men and women but let’s use the example of a vulnerable female for the sake of this article.